Garinmin/class-01/class-11.md

 ```
  Background images.

- You can place an image behind ane HTML element
+ You can place an image behind a HTML element
  ```
     body {
        background- image: url("//http:image.com");